-- Amending the land use zoning control applicable to the site under WLEP from R2 Low Density Residential to B4 Mixed Use. - Amending the maximum building height control from 12m to 90m. - Amending the maximum Floor Space Ratio (FSR) control from 0.9:1 to 6:1. - Additionally, this Planning Proposal seeks to make a number of administrative updates that align with Council's direction.
+- Amending the land use zoning control applicable to the site under WLEP from R2 Low Density Residential to B4 Mixed Use. - Amending the maximum building height control from 12m to 90m. - Amending the maximum Floor Space Ratio (FSR) control from 0.9:1 to 6:1. - Additionally, this Planning Proposal seeks to make a number of administrative updates that align with Council's direction, including a direction to include a clause requiring a minimum non-residential floor space in the Mixed Use Zone land zoned B4 of 17%.